 There are a few thousand articles out there on how to avoid a spam filter.
-But did you know that it’s impossible to completely bypass spam filters?
+But did you know that it’s impossible to completely bypass spam filters even if you are using a spam trap checker?
 This common misconception is why Return Path encourages email marketers to embrace spam filters and learn how they work with different Mailbox Providers.
 Your email will inevitably pass through a spam filter.
 A decision will be made on whether or not your email makes it to the inbox, is placed in another category, or blocked altogether.
 Learn what a spam filter is, the basics of filter technology, and how filters use reputation to decide where an email is placed in this excerpt from Return Path’s Spam Filter Guide.
 Read more.

 "Email isn’t set and forget.
 It’s worthwhile to go through your email systems regularly and check to confirm it’s all set up correctly.
 Things change in a system, and these changes can result in problems with email."
 Laura Atkins